 Senator Albert Beveridge, lacking the compassion of his colleague and representing the vast majority who had come to believe in the Manifest Destiny of America, spoke on behalf of the Old Testament God who “has marked the American people as His chosen nation to finally lead in the regeneration of the world.
 This is the divine mission of America.
 The Philippines are ours forever.
 We will not repudiate our duty in the archipelago.
 We will not abandon our opportunity in the Orient.
-We will not renounce our part in the mission of our race, trustee, under God, of the civilization of the world.”
+We will not renounce our part in the mission of our race, trustee, under God, of the civilization of the world.”[vi]
 And so it goes a century later but with no Sam Clemens with the courage to speak the truth to power.

 Find a much more in-depth discussion in books by Roy Charles Henry.